CRESSLE

 Air Quality

-Postdoctoral Fellows will be recruited nationally to work with faculty, graduate students, community members, and community organizations to co-develop and conduct participatory research projects around the three research areas (Water Resources, Climate Resilience, and Communities & Landscapes).
+Postdoctoral Fellows will be recruited nationally to work with faculty, graduate students, community members, and community organizations to co-develop and conduct participatory research projects around the research areas (Water Resources, Climate Resilience, Communities & Land Use, and Air Quality).

 Project CRESSLE Opportunities for Graduate Students

 Prospective graduate students interested in applying geoscience to community resilience research can join Project CRESSLE.
-Graduate students will work with faculty via three research themes: Water Resources, Climate Resilience, or Communities & Landscapes.
+Graduate students will work with faculty via four research themes: Water Resources, Climate Resilience, Communities & Land Use or Air Quality.

 Graduate students participating in Project CRESSLE will: